 General Business Expenses

-There are also certain expenses that are common to nearly all self-employed people that will be tax-deductible.
-This can include your telephone service if you have a dedicated phone line for your business, and even office space in your home dedicated to your business.
+There are also certain expenses that are common to nearly all self-employed people that could be tax-deductible.
+This can include your telephone service if you have a dedicated phone line for your business and even office space in your home dedicated to your work.

-If your state requires you to have a business license, that cost is also tax deductible, as are any dues or subscriptions that you need to pay.
+State business license costs are also tax deductible, as are any dues or subscriptions that you need to pay.
 You can also deduct the cost of paying for tax preparation and bookkeeping software, or at least the portion of the fee that can be attributed to the business part of your return.

 If you are fully self-employed as a personal trainer, it is likely that you have private health insurance.
 As a self-employed person, you can deduct the cost of that premium on your income tax return.
 You can also deduct the cost of any private disability insurance that you are paying.

 Still another major tax deduction for the self-employed are retirement plan contributions.
-At a minimum, you can make fully tax deductible contributions to your own IRA account.
-As your income increases, you can consider setting up more specific self-employed retirement plans such as a SEP IRA, which provide even more generous tax deductions.
+At a minimum, you can make fully tax-deductible contributions to your own IRA account.
+As your income increases, you can consider setting up more specific self-employed retirement plans such as a SEP IRA, which provides even more generous tax deductions.

-In truth, so many expenses that you incur in connection with your personal training activities are likely to be tax-deductible and can contribute to the fitness of your business.
+In truth, so many expenses that you incur in connection with your personal training activities are likely to be tax-deductible and can contribute to the health and wellness of your business.